containers/fetchit/README.md

 ```

-### Fetchit launch options
+### FetchIt launch options
-Fetchit and can be started manually or launched via systemd.
+FetchIt and can be started manually or launched via systemd.

 Define the parameters in your `$HOME/.fetchit/config.yaml` to relate to your git repository.
 This example can be found in [./examples/readme-config.yaml](examples/readme-config.yaml)